ZacharyHussain/ZacharyHussain/README.md

 I have graduated from University of Nottingham in BSc of Computer Science.

-I will be buliding AI chatbots to demonstrate my techincal abilities.
+I will be buliding AI chatbots/ AI Agents to demonstrate my techincal abilities.

 Contact Details